WFHW-LP: WJTN-TV

-The channel 58 allocation had originally been allocated to Jamestown, New York, in the 1950s.
+The channel 58 allocation had originally been allocated to Jamestown, New York, in 1952.
 It was originally to be built by radio station WJTN, before Sherwin Grossman and Gary Cohen challenged WJTN for the channel 58 allocation.
-Both WJTN and the Grossman/Cohen consortium abandoned the efforts (WJTN never entered television, while Grossman and Cohen shifted their efforts to WBUF-TV in Buffalo).
+Facing the likelihood of protracted delays in getting channel 58 on the air, Grossman and Cohen dropped their challenge and filed for the channel 17 allocation, WBUF-TV, by December 1952.
+By Christmas Eve of that year, an application for the adjacent channel 59 in Buffalo was awarded "uncontested" to what would become the short-lived WBES-TV.
+WJTN never built or signed on its channel 58.

 The only commercial effort to serve Jamestown directly with over-the-air television since the aborted launch of WJTN-TV was in the late 1960s, when WJTN's crosstown rival WKSN—then owned by future Pax TV and HSN founder Bud Paxson—launched WNYP (the forerunner of current religious broadcaster WNYB) on channel 26.

 W58AV

 In summer 1989, consumer rights advocate Ralph Nader reactivated Western New York's channel 58 allocation with the launch of translator station W58AV.
-The station broadcast from the top of the Marine Midland Bank Tower (now Seneca One Tower) in downtown Buffalo, with an initial power of 100 watts (later upgraded to 1,000, and finally, 15,100 watts).
+The station had first unsuccessfully applied for the call sign WBCT (for "Buffalo Community Television") and indeed used the acronym for a time as its on-air branding, but ceased doing so to avoid conflict with a station in Bridgeport, Connecticut that then used the same letters.
+The station's signal broadcast from a transmitter at the top of One Marine Midland Center in downtown Buffalo, with an initial power of 100 watts (later upgraded to 1,000, and finally, 15,100 watts).
 From the beginning, the station aired a large amount of locally produced fare, with programming from Channel America, as well as a partnership with The Learning Channel.
 By 1991, the station had partnered up with Medaille College, though this would only last until January 1, 1993.